luna404/HeRAMS-UserManual/UserGuide_en.md

 #### Default dashboard pages

-The below section provides an overivew of the standard pages that are present in each dashboard.
+The below section provides an overview of the standard pages that are present in each dashboard.
 Each page refers to a HeRAMS standard information pillar.
-However, adapdation might have been made based on local needs.
+However, adaptation might have been made based on local needs.
 Your dashboard might therefore be substantially different from the default pages presented here.

 <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 	<img src=" images/icon_info.png" height="20" align="top" alt='info'></img>